PipedreamHQ/pipedream/docs/docs/event-sources/advanced-delivery/README.md

 - Paid accounts will have higher limits
 - Team/Enterprise accounts may have custom limits.
 If you need a larger queue size, please contact Pipedream.

 If the number of events exceeds the cache size, events will be lost.
-If that happens, and error message will be displayed in the event list of your workflow, your global error queue will be triggered.
+If that happens, an error message will be displayed in the event list of your workflow and your global error queue will be triggered.

-For more context on this feature and technical details, check out our engineering blog post.
+For more context on this feature and technical details, check out our **engineering blog post [need to link]**.

+## Where Do I Manage Event Queues?

+Event queues can be managed in your workflow settings.
+Event queues are currently supported for any workflow that is triggered by an event source (event queues are not currently supported for native workflow triggers).

+**[SCREENSHOT]**

 ## Managing Concurency